duke-darius/duke-dock/README.md

 ## Planned Features
 - New Guid Generator (Bindable to a Keyboard shortcut that populates your clipboard)
 - RSA Key Generator
+- Bind any feature to any key combination
+- Random password generator (which can automatically store in the StringStore)
+- Bind CMD/Bash statement/s to a key-bind

 ## Contributions
 Contributions are MORE than welcome, be it in the form of PRs with bug fixes/new features/translations.
 I only ask that ease of use is maintained/considered.

+If you would like to make a suggestion for features to add, simply PR